 Something that was a bit odd with MacBooster 7 is that both Malware Bytes and CleanMyMac X false-flagged the software as malicious and suggested us to proceed with quarantine and removal.

-While we aren't quite sure what was throwing the flag on MacBooster and it isn't our choice for the best Mac cleaner, we can assure you that this app isn't malicious and IOBit is a reputable company.
+While we aren't quite sure what was throwing the flag on MacBooster and it isn't our top choice for a Mac cleaner, we can assure you that this app isn't malicious and IOBit is a reputable company.

 MacPaw's second piece of optimization software that made this list is their Gemini 2 Mac app which overlooks all the basic cleaner features from CleanMyMac X and focuses entirely on duplicate scanning.